2008 United States Senate election in Arkansas

 The 2008 United States Senate election in Arkansas was held on November 4, 2008.
 Incumbent Senator Mark Pryor ran for a second term.
 No Republican filed to challenge him, and his only opponent was Green Party candidate Rebekah Kennedy.
 Pryor won re-election with almost 80% of the vote, also winning every county.

 Kennedy received the highest ever vote share of any Green Party candidate running for U.S. Senate, and the highest for a third party Senate candidate in Arkansas until her record was surpassed by Libertarian candidate Ricky Dale Harrington Jr. in 2020.

-As of 2024, this was the last time Democrats won a U.S. Senate election in Arkansas.
+As of 2026, this was the last time Democrats won a U.S. Senate election in Arkansas, and the last Arkansas U.S. Senate race where any candidate won every county.
 With Republican John McCain winning the state in the concurrent presidential race, this is also the last time that Arkansas simultaneously voted for presidential and U.S. Senate candidates of different parties.
 To date, Pryor has the highest raw vote total ever in the history of statewide elections in Arkansas.
 This was Pryor’s last successful campaign for elected office; he was defeated for re-election to the Senate in 2014.